stanfordhpccenter/cs74/labs/week1/lab1.md

 After you copy the SSH public key to the server, you will see a warning like this:
 ```
-The authenticity of host 'hpcc-cluster.stanford.edu (171.64.55.130)' can't be established.
+The authenticity of host 'hpcc-cluster (171.64.55.130)' can't be established.
 ECDSA key fingerprint is SHA256:20rcvjngfjkrjjank45436tkjfhsdkfsdHjosfjJhk.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 ```